4 Amazing Burger Places in Ohio | Alina Andras | NewsBreak Original

-If you live in Ohio and you love eating burgers, here is a list of four amazing restaurants in Ohio that are highly praised for their food and service, so if you have never been to any of them definitely check them out.
+If you live in Ohio and you are looking for new restaurants to try, here is a list of four amazing burger places that are known for serving absolutely delicious food, every day of the week.

 4 Amazing Burger Places in Ohio